owlbarn/tutorial/book/signal/README.md

 let _ = Dense.Ndarray.Z.set_slice [[5;n-1];[]] yf z
 ```

-Now, we can apply reverse FFT and get the smoothed data:
+Now, we can apply reverse FFT on this processed frequency vector and get the smoothed data:

 ```
 let y2 = Owl_fft.D.irfft ~axis:0 yf
 ```

+We can similarly check how the smoothing approach works in [@fig:signal:goog2].
+Compared to the previous two smoothing methods, FFT generates a better curve to describe the trend of the stock price.

 ![Smoothed stock price of Google using FFT method](images/signal/plot_goog2.png "goog2.png"){width=60% #fig:signal:goog2}

-We can similarly check how the smoothing approach works in [@fig:signal:goog2].

 ### FFT and Image Convolution